 - Ball jars, lids, and rims: these are widely available in grocery stores and in large retail stores and online as well.

 Some people choose to use a sieve, food mill, or a potato masher to blend the apples.
-These help remove the skins.
+This helps to remove the skins.
 I DON’T remove skins.
 Why?
 This is where a LOT of the fiber and nutrition is!

 If you don’t have an immersion blender, you can use a food processor.
 I personally find that the immersion blender is the most ideal.
 Why?
 I don’t like to put hot applesauce in a plastic food processor or blender container; this risks leaching plastic into your applesauce.
 Not so healthy!